How player feedback analytics help convert new players

 The data tracked and analyzed can serve multiple teams within every organization.

-So the product department, for example, is not the only one to use the customer insights analysis.
-Other teams, such as marketing, customer service, and even sales and human resources, can receive their own data for analysis and decision-making.
+So the product department, for example, is not the only one to use the player insights analysis.
+Other teams, such as marketing, player-facing teams, and even sales and human resources, can receive their own data for analysis and decision-making.

-Pain points from customers, as mentioned in their millions of conversations all over the open web, turn into the collective customer insight voice.
-By tracking how consumers view their customer experience and journey, businesses can analyze how their actions resonate with consumers.
+Pain points from players, as mentioned in their millions of conversations all over the open web, turn into the collective player insight voice.
+By tracking how users view their experience and journey, businesses can analyze how their actions resonate with consumers.

-Then organizations can take actions resulting from such insights data and trust that such moves are built upon what their customers want.
+Then game studios can take actions resulting from such insights data and trust that such moves are built upon what their players want.